On February 4, 2015, I awoke as a husband of two children with peanut allergies. The next day I woke up an advocate. Allow me to explain.

 - Knowing how and when to use the epinephrine auto-injector – and being certain to educate those who are responsible for doing so in your absence.

-When Liam was having his reaction, it was as if we needed permission to use the injectors, but we failed to apply them.
+When Liam was having his allergic reaction, it was as if we needed permission to use the auto-injectors, but we failed to administer them.
 While the signs were all around us, we didn’t see him struggle for breath, so we didn’t allow ourselves to think it was anaphylaxis.